Opinion | Dennis Quaid's engagement is another clichéd reminder of how women are valued

 The announcement of any kind of relationship between a wealthy, powerful man and a much younger, beautiful woman is both surprising and yet, at the same time, the oldest news of all.
 Reading about such pairings can feel simultaneously jarring and wearying.

-May-December couples get media attention all the time: Alec and Hilaria Baldwin (a 26 year age gap); Jeff Goldblum and Emilie Livingston (a 30 year age gap); Patrick Stewart and Sunny Ozell (a 38 year age gap.)
-Even Annette Benning and Warren Beatty have 20 years between them — though perhaps they seem more a more equitable pairing now due to Benning’s prominence as an actress, which has increased since they began their relationship.
-(She was awarded her Best Supporting Actress Oscar for "The Grifters" while shooting "Bugsy" with Beatty, though they have stated their relationship started after the movie wrapped.)
+May-December couples get media attention all the time: Alec and Hilaria Baldwin (a 26-year age gap); Jeff Goldblum and Emilie Livingston (a 30-year age gap); Patrick Stewart and Sunny Ozell (a 38-year age gap).
+Even Annette Bening and Warren Beatty have 20 years between them — though perhaps they seem a more equitable pairing now due to Bening’s prominence as an actress, which has increased since they began their relationship.
+(She was a best supporting actress Oscar nominee for "The Grifters" while shooting "Bugsy" with Beatty, though they have stated their relationship started after the movie wrapped.)
 If we were to list every recent May-December couple where the elder party is a famous man, the list would trail to the bottom of the page.

 And many of us find we’re whirling in that weird place between “Welp, you do you” and “Ugh, here we go again.”
 When the parallel between the plot of his 1998 post-addiction comeback vehicle and his now-real-life created the opportunity to examine — and gently mock — the absurdity of gender inequality when it comes to dating younger, who could resist?
 (I’ve been the young chickadee myself, having dated a man older than my father when I was in my early 20s.)